Sandy Springs and Atlanta, Georgia

 Any serious injury can be devastating to you and your family.
 However, when the injury was caused by a drunk driver, it may be even more difficult to handle.
 In these situations, it is easy to be consumed with feelings of anger and resentment towards the person who irresponsibly got behind the wheel after having too much to drink.

-At Robbins & Associates, PC, we share your outrage at individuals who risk the lives of others by driving drunk and is committed to protecting the rights of you and your loved ones if you have been the victim of such a tragic accident.
+At Robbins Law, PC, we share your outrage at individuals who risk the lives of others by driving drunk and is committed to protecting the rights of you and your loved ones if you have been the victim of such a tragic accident.
 Our attorney will listen carefully to the details of your story in order to devise the best strategy to ensure that the drunk driver is held accountable for your damages.

 Damages in a Drunk Driving Auto Accident in Georgia